winitzki/scall/tutorial/programming_dhall.md

 The result is a powerful, purely functional programming language that could have several applications:
 - a generator for flexible, programmable, but strictly validated YAML and JSON configuration files
 - a high-level scripting DSL interfacing with a runtime that implements low-level details
-- a System Fω interpreter for teaching and illustrating language-independent aspects of FP theory
+- an industry-strength System Fω interpreter for studying various language-independent aspects of FP theory and practice

+The Dhall project documentation covers many aspects of using Dhall with YAML and JSON.
+This book focuses on other applications of Dhall.

 ## Differences between Dhall and other FP languages

 Mostly, Dhall follows the Haskell syntax and semantics.

 Currently, Dhall has no type inference: all types must be specified explicitly.
-Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax, which may help in learning some of the more advanced concepts of FP.
+Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax.
+In particular, Dhall requires us to write out all type parameters and type quantifiers.
+This may help in learning some of the more advanced concepts of FP.

-Because the Dhall language is not Turing-complete and always evaluates all well-typed terms to a normal form, there is no analog of Haskell's "bottom" (undefined) value.
+The Dhall language always typechecks all terms and evaluates all well-typed terms to a normal form.
+There is no analog of Haskell's "bottom" (or "undefined") value, no "null" values, no exceptions or other run-time errors.
+All errors are detected at the typechecking stage (analogous to "compile-time" in other languages).

-For the same reason, there is no difference between eager ("strict") and lazy values in Dhall.
+For this reason, there is no difference between eager ("strict") and lazy ("non-strict") values in Dhall.
 One can equally well imagine that all Dhall values are lazily evaluated, or that they are all eagerly evaluated.
 The final result of evaluating a Dhall program will be the same.

 For example, any well-typed Dhall program that returns a value of type `Natural` will always return a _literal_ `Natural` value.
 This is because there is no other normal form for `Natural` values, and a well-typed Dhall program always evaluates to a normal form.

-In addition, if that Dhall program is self-contained (has no external imports), it will always return the same `Natural` value.
+In addition, if that Dhall program is self-contained (has no external imports), it will always return _the same_ `Natural` value.
 The program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.

-However, Dhall's _typechecking_ is eager.
+However, it is important that Dhall's _typechecking_ is eager.
 A type error in defining a variable `x` (for example, `let x : Natural = "abc"`) will prevent the entire program from evaluating, even if that `x` is never used.

 ### Syntactic differences